evolvingstuff/vdw2/content/posts/pain-relieved-by-vitamin-d-if-trial-lasted-more-than-5-months-endometriosis-50k-weekly-for-12-months.md

 ---

- **Another endometriosis-related pain trial lasting only 3 months did not result in a benefit.%%%It takes at least 5 months for vitamin D dosing to fully respond without a loading dose%%%Loading doses, on the other hand, result in a response/benefit in < 1 month**
+ **Another endometriosis-related pain trial lasting only 3 months did not result in a benefit.It takes at least 5 months for vitamin D dosing to fully respond without a loading doseLoading doses, on the other hand, result in a response/benefit in < 1 month**

 <!-- {maketoc Title=""} -->